 In general, the complete ecosystem of Kyuubi falls into the hierarchies shown in the above figure, with each layer loosely coupled to the other.

-For example, you can use Kyuubi, Spark and Apache Iceberg to build and manage Data Lake with pure SQL for both data processing e.g. ETL, and analytics e.g. BI.
+It's a child's play to combine some of the components above to build a modern data stack.
+For example, you can use Kyuubi, Spark and Iceberg to build and manage Data Lakehouse with pure SQL for both data processing, e.g. ETL, and online analytics processing(OLAP), e.g. BI.
 All workloads can be done on one platform, using one copy of data, with one SQL interface.